Article History

 , which provide an environment similar to Linux inside Windows.

-If you also intend to make music for the GBA, installing devktiPro will suffice as it comes with its custom version of MSYS2 (see the Configuration part related to the GBA below).
+If you also intend to make music for the GBA, installing devktiPro will suffice as it comes with its custom version of MSYS2 (see the second part of this "Configuration" section, related to the GBA).
 Else, you can install the regular version of MSYS2 by following the installation tutorial

 .